Daniela Lalita: 2022–2023: Debut EP Trececerotres

-She also directed the music videos for two other songs on her debut EP: "Pisoteo", choreographed by Lourdes Leon and released in September 2022, and the title track "Trececerotres", which was released in February 2023.

-2023–2025: Further collaborations and album preparation
+2023–present: Further collaborations and album preparation

 Lalita was featured on the deep house singles "Drugs" (June 2023) and "Love" (September 2023) by Mura Masa.
 The first song also appeared on Mura Masa's album Curve 1, released in August 2024.
 Clash described it as "the perfect platform for Daniela Lalita's vocal, with the rising Peruvian figure – and Young label affiliate – supplying some finesse."
-The video in which she plays the leading role was named one of the six best creative music videos of 2023.
-In July 2023, she performed her first live set at the Labirinto della Masone during the Lost Music Festival in Italy.
+The video in which she plays the leading role was named one of the six best creative music videos of 2023 by 1.4, an international annual award platform for creative short films.
+In July 2023, she performed her first live set at the Labirinto della Masone during the LOST Music Festival in Italy.

-In August 2023, the song "Sacrifices for the Greater Good" by Bobby Krlic, featuring Lalita, was part of the soundtrack of the movie "Blue Beetle".
-In the same month, she co-wrote two songs on Ashnikko's Weedkiller, appearing as a featured vocalist on "Super Soaker" and producing "Possession of a Weapon".
+In August 2023, the song "Sacrifices for the Greater Good" by Bobby Krlic, featuring Lalita, was part of the soundtrack of the movie Blue Beetle.
+In the same month, she co-wrote two songs on Ashnikko's album Weedkiller, appearing as a featured vocalist on "Super Soaker" and producing "Possession of a Weapon".

-In February 2024, she was featured on Meth Math's experimental reggaetón album Chupetones with the song "Trenzas".
+In February 2024, she was featured on Meth Math's experimental reggaetón album Chupetones on the song "Trenzas", and also appears in its music video.
 Two months later, Tristán!'s Music EP was released, which features her on the art pop song "Pinky Ring".
-Her first full-length album is set to be released soon.
+Tristán! is part of the Spanish label and collective Rusia-IDK, which Lalita contacted to work primarily as producers on her next album.
+In an interview with Mixmag in November 2024, Mura Masa said that he was also working on it as a producer.
+In September 2025, Lalita performed during Mietze Conte's DJ set in Brooklyn.
+She co-produced "Seoul Glow", which was included on Chase B's mixtape Be Very Afraid (Vol. 1), released on February 27, 2026.

+The single "Tiroteo", written and produced by Lalita and Mura Masa, was released on April 29, 2026.
+Its music video, directed and edited by Lalita, was filmed in Peru, and features her mother in a supporting role.
+According to Rolling Stone, "Tiroteo" was one of the best new music releases of the week.
+In May 2026, Lalita was the DJ at the Met Gala afterparty to celebrate the opening of the Ray-Ban House.
+Additional singles, "Tac Tac"—written and produced by Lalita and Mietze Conte—and "Aurora" (feat.
+Dinamarca), were released on June 2 and September 18, 2026, respectively.